Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 This disorder classification is a combination of depressive episodes that shift back and forth between two versions of depressive episodes but are never at a complete manic state.
 If this sounds confusing, that’s because it is!

-They also know it as Cyclothymia, which is a time-based, volatile mood where people with this condition have strong moods of depression along with a state of mild depression for at least two years.
-Cyclothymia patients may have short periods of relaxed attitude but rarely last over two months.
+It is also known as Cyclothymia, which is a time-based, volatile mood where people with this condition have strong moods of depression along with a state of mild depression for at least two years.
+Cyclothymia patients may have short periods of a relaxed attitude but these rarely last over two months.

 Life insurance for bipolar disorder patients will fall into one of the above specific types of classifications.